microsoft/csa-misc-utils/psh-exo-encrypted-mailsend-script/README.md

     b.
 Create an app registration.
 Get the AppID and create an app secret

-    c.
-Case A - Assign it Application permissions to the Microsoft Graph, allowing it to send email on behalf of anyone in the org (This requires GA approval.)

-    d.
-Case B – Assign it delegated permissions to the Microsoft Graph, allowing it to send on behalf of the logged-in user (Doesn’t require admin approval.)
 2. Case A – Sending on behalf of this user

     a.
+Assign it Application permissions to the Microsoft Graph API, allowing it to send email impersonating anyone in the org (this requires GA approval)

-The script authenticates in as the application, using the client_credential grant type.
+    b.
+The script authenticates as the application, using the client_credential grant type.
 It calls https://graph.microsoft.com/v1.0/users/{0}/sendMail, filling in the UPN of the sending account mailbox.
 3. Case B – Sending AS the user

     a.
+Assign it delegated permissions to the Microsoft Graph API, allowing it to send on behalf of the logged-in user (doesn’t require admin approval)

-The script authenticates in as the user, using the password grant type.
+    b.
+The script authenticates as the user, using the password grant type.
 It calls https://graph.microsoft.com/v1.0/me/sendMail

 Here’s the REST reference:
 https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/user_sendmail